callstats-io/callstats-twilio-video-js/docs/index.md

 By default this library uses `window.callstats` (assuming that the **callstats.io** library has been previously loaded via a `<script>` tag.

 However, the **callstats.io** library can also be loaded using loaders such as [require.js](http://www.requirejs.org/) meaning that it may be not exposed as a global `window.callstats`.
-In that case, `callstatstwiliovideojs.setCallstatsModule()` can be used to provide the **callstats-twiliovideojs** library with the **callstats.io** main module.
+In that case, `callstatstwiliovideo.setCallstatsModule()` can be used to provide the **callstats-twilio-video** library with the **callstats.io** main module.

 ### `SessionHandler` class

-When a TwilioVideoJS.Video.Room `Session` is created, the **callstats-twiliovideojs** library creates an instance of `SessionHandler` and stores it into `room.callstatsSessionHandler` to make it available to the application.
+When a TwilioVideoJS.Video.Room `Session` is created, the **callstats-twilio-video** library creates an instance of `SessionHandler` and stores it into `room.callstatsSessionHandler` to make it available to the application.

 The `SessionHandler` class provides a wrapper over the API exposed by the `callstats` object, making it simpler by not requiring some parameters such as `conferenceID`.